Terms of Service

 (d) if the Client has selected:

-(A) search our proprietary database of Freelancers, and third party platforms, to identify qualified Freelancers for the Project;
+(A) we search our proprietary database of Freelancers, and third party platforms, to identify qualified Freelancers for the Project;

 (ii) DIY Client Services, the Client pays the DIY Fee and: